RasaHQ/rasa/docs/nlu/components.rst

 Text Featurizers
 ----------------

-Featurizers are divided into two different categories: sparse featurizers and dense featurizers.
+Text featurizers are divided into two different categories: sparse featurizers and dense featurizers.
 Sparse featurizers are featurizers that return feature vectors with a lot of missing values, e.g. zeros.
 As those feature vectors would normally take up a lot of memory, we store them as sparse features.
 Sparse features only store the values that are non zero and their positions in the vector.